usryokousha/mone-pytorch/README.md

 These classes manage nested linear projections to process tokens at varying computational levels.
 You can find these implementations in `mone_pytorch/layers.py`.

-### 3. Triton Kernels for Nested Projections

-For enhanced efficiency, the Triton kernels in `mone_pytorch/ops/nested_linear_triton.py` support the nested projections required for MoNE’s architecture.

 ## Example